(Capilano Suspension Bridge)

 "This bridge.
 I want to get off this bridge."

 "I'm not being silly.
-And I'm not going to walk one step more."
+And I'm not going to take one step more."

-He started to walk toward me--the bridge swayed wildly with each step.
+He took a step toward me—the bridge swayed wildly with each step.

 "Don't do that," I roared.